Hitesh-710/Odin_Calculator/README.md

 # Odin_Calculator

-Made a calculator in js with suppoet for negative number calculation and keyboard mapping.
+Made a calculator in js with support for negative number calculation and keyboard mapping.